Kindyz/CBSI-debug/README.md

 ```
 If needed, you may consider downloading the glioma public dataset from [BraTS 2023 Challenge](https://www.synapse.org/Synapse:syn51156910/wiki/).

-Before training, the data needs to be preprocessed by **'Grayscale Normalization'** and mapped to the range of 0 to 255 by executing the following command
+Before training, the data needs to be preprocessed by **'Grayscale Normalization'** and mapped to the range of 0 to 255 by executing the following command.
 ```
 python ./preprocess/Preprocess_grayscale_norm.py --override
 ```